vpenso/scripts/docs/hardware/memory.md

 * Variants of DIMM slots (i.e. DDR3 or DDR4) have **different pin counts**
 * **ECC** (Error-Correcting code) DIMMs have extra circuitry to detect/correct errors

-Following a list of common DIMM modules:
+Following a list of common DIMM chips:

 ```
  Standard     |  Chip       | Throughput